Introduction

 GPUYou'll need a GPU from Intel®, AMD®, or Nvidia® that is capable of running your target version of OpenGL/GLSL.
 If you want to use compute shaders, you'll need a GPU that supports GLSL 430 or higher.

-Microsoft Visual Studio 2017 or higherRequired if you want to compile exported applications.
-We include full Simdify Scripting Language source code to the exporter, and full C++ source for the exporter itself, so if you're curious, and technically qualified, the exporter could be adapted to use different compilers on Windows®.
+Microsoft Visual Studio 2017 or higherRequired if you want to compile Simdify runtime from source code.
+We include full Simdify Scripting Language source code to the exporter.
+All paid versions of our products include full C++ source for the exporter itself, so if you're curious, and technically qualified, the exporter could be adapted to support different compilers on Windows®.

 Working KnowledgeThis series assumes you know how to use Microsoft Windows® and Windows® desktop application.
 We assume that you are familiar with things like the main menus, command/context menus, file explorer windows, as well as how to open and save documents, including text files.
 If you just want to write shaders and don't want to export workloads, you don't need to know how to use Microsoft Visual C++.
-3-6 months of experience with Microsoft Visual C++ if you want to export Simdify documents as standalone OpenGL applications.
+We recommend a minimum of 3-6 months of experience with Microsoft Visual C++ if you want to build the Simdify runtime from source and make modifications.